adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - The proposed CNN models are generated with two phases consisting of **image representation** and **classification networks**.
 	- First, to represent the input data, we extract a convolutional cube that has more than one convolutional layer of pre-trainedCNN models.
 		- From the convolutional cube of the input data, object regions from the object-proposal generations are extracted using ROI pooling.
-	-  Then, the convolutional cube extracted from the proposalregions is fed into a classification network that includes two convolutional layers, two fully-connectedlayers and a softmax layer.
+	-  Then, the convolutional cube extracted from the proposalregions is fed into a classification network
+		- that includes two convolutional layers, two fully-connectedlayers and a softmax layer.

-To fuse the results from the two separate unary classifiers, we propose aCNN model that uses the convolutional cube and softmax results of the sensor modalities as input.
+결과를 Fuse하기 위해 새 CNN모델 제안 : To fuse the results from the two separate unary classifiers, we propose a CNN model that uses the **convolutional cube** and **softmax results** of the sensor modalities as input.

 ## 4. Pre-Processing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg4Nzc2MTc1XX0=
+eyJoaXN0b3J5IjpbLTE1NDMxMTA2MTRdfQ==
 -->